mbaumer/us_hep_funding/docs/_states/NY.md

 [Back to top](#top)
 ## NY-20 -- Rep. Paul Tonko (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NY-20)
 ### Committees
-Paul Tonko is the #15 Republican on the House Committee on Science, Space, and Technology
+Paul Tonko is the #15 Democrat on the House Committee on Science, Space, and Technology

-Paul Tonko is the #5 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Paul Tonko is the #5 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

-Paul Tonko is the #15 Republican on the House Committee on Energy and Commerce
+Paul Tonko is the #15 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```